dotnet/AspNetCore.Docs/aspnetcore/grpc/performance.md

 There are a couple of workarounds for .NET Core 3.1 apps:

 * Create separate gRPC channels for areas of the app with high load.
-For example, the `Logger` gRPC service might have very high load.
+For example, the `Logger` gRPC service might have a high load.
 Use a separate channel to create the `LoggerClient` in the app.
-* Use a pool of gRPC channels.
-A simple way to do this could be to create a list of gRPC channels. `Random` is used to pick a channel from the list each time a gRPC channel is needed.
-This would randomly distribute calls over multiple connections.
+* Use a pool of gRPC channels, for example,  create a list of gRPC channels. `Random` is used to pick a channel from the list each time a gRPC channel is needed.
+Using `Random` randomly distributes calls over multiple connections.

 > [!IMPORTANT]
 > Increasing the maximum concurrent stream limit on the server is another way to solve this problem.
 In Kestrel this is configured with <xref:Microsoft.AspNetCore.Server.Kestrel.Core.Http2Limits.MaxStreamsPerConnection>.